sulmanen/prangler/README.md

 Remove this String from beginning of template uris when store in AngularJS $templateCache.

 If html partial is in src/templates/ and stripPathForTemplateId is set to 'src', the template will be stored to AngularJS $templateCache with key/uri templates/my-template.html

+#### options.stripFilenameExtension
+Type: `boolean`
+Default value: false

+Remove filename extension from template uris when stored in AngularJS $templateCache.
+If html partial is at src/templates/mytemplate.html, it will be stored to $templateCache with key/uri src/templates/mytemplate

 ### Usage Examples